Bigodi wetland sanctuary

 For those short on time, domestic flights are available from Entebbe to Kasese Airstrip, followed by a short drive to the sanctuary.

-Why choose Musana tours and travel for your Bigodi experience?
+Why choose Musana Tours and Travel for your Bigodi experience?

 Musana Tours and Travel is dedicated to creating unforgettable journeys while promoting sustainable tourism.
 When you book a trip with us, we handle all the details, from transportation and accommodation to securing expert guides for your swamp walk.